Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be

 Follow USNA or Bust on Twitter

-Jacqui Murray wrote Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy.
-She is webmaster for six blogs, an Amazon Vine Voice book reviewer, a tech columnist for Examiner.com, Editorial Review Board member for ISTE’s Journal for Computing Teachers, Cisco blogger, IMS tech expert, and a weekly contributor to Write Anything.
+Jacqui Murray is the editor of a technology curriculum for K-fifth grade and author of two technology training books for middle school.
+She wrote Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy midshipman.
+She is webmaster for five blogs, an Amazon Vine Voice book reviewer, a tech columnist for Examiner.com, Editorial Review Board member for ISTE’s Journal for Computing Teachers, IMS tech expert, and a weekly contributor to Write Anything.
 Currently, she’s editing a thriller for her agent that should be out to publishers this summer.
 Contact Jacqui at her writing office, WordDreams, or her tech lab, Ask a Tech Teacher.